2020 2021 GALLERY

+Whilst the importance of geographical knowledge is recognised, we aim to enable children to become lifelong geographers who have the skills and attitudes to continue to appreciate the world around them.
 Our school community is made up of children from a wide range of backgrounds and this is reflected and celebrated in the learning we do.

 To view our Geography curriculum click here.

-- Each topic has an overarching question which they refer to at the end of each lesson to see how different events and actions can accumulate to build a deeper understanding of a historical period.
-They explore this question using a variety of investigative skills, engaging and becoming more familiar with historical skills such as analysing and debating the reliability of sources, making comparisons between historical periods, devising historically valid questions, drawing conclusions from sources and making links between events.
+- Each topic has an overarching question which is referred to at the end of the lesson to see how different events and actions build a deeper understanding of a historical period.
+Pupils will explore this question using a variety of investigative skills, engaging and becoming more familiar with historical skills such as analysing and debating the reliability of sources, making comparisons between historical periods, devising historically valid questions, drawing conclusions from sources and making links between events.

 To view our History curriculum, click here.